Krissy93/hands-free-project/README.md

 # Hands-Free Project Repository
-Welcome to the Hands-Free Project of Vis4Mechs, University of Brescia, Italy!
+Welcome to the Hands-Free Project of the Mechanical and Thermal Measurements group of the University of Brescia (Italy)!
 The project aims to give users a smart way to teleoperate a robot using their hands.
 This allows the robot to work in a working area that can be either (i) the same of the operator or (ii) a different one, even positioned far away from the operator itself (e. g. a robot placed behind a safety cage, which works far away from the operator, or a Collaborative Robot, which usually works in the same working area of the operator).

-Check out the [video presentation](https://vis4mechs.unibs.it/wp-content/uploads/2020/07/122_Hands_Free_Video.mp4) of the project!
+Check out the [video presentation]([https://drive.google.com/file/d/11DPQRnKTaxQ1hyH73rma3vDW1baqvhwu/view?usp=sharing]) of the project!
 If you find this project useful for your research please support us by citing it in your work:
 ```
 @inproceedings{handsfree2020,